drhsqlite/fossil-mirror/www/env-opts.md

 `--nocgi`: Prevent fossil from acting as a CGI by default even if the `GATEWAY_INTERFACE` environment variable is set.

+`--no-symlinks`: Override the `allow-symlinks` option, which normally controls support for symlinks on Unix.
+When present, all support for symlinks will be disabled.

 `--no-th-hook`: (Sets `g.fNoThHook`.)
 Override the `th1-hooks` setting and prevent any TH1 hooks from being executed.